-#IWSG – Holiday Writing
+#IWSG – Derailment

-Every month, IWSG announce a question that members can answer in their IWSG post.
-These questions may prompt you to share advice, insight, a personal experience or story.
+Every month, IWSG announces a question that members can answer in their IWSG posts.
+These questions may prompt you to share advice, insight, a personal experience, or a story.
 Include your answer to the question in your IWSG post or let it inspire your post if you are struggling with something to say.

 Remember, the question is optional!